Consult Compendium

 -Proof of proficiency in English language for programmes offered in English.

-In general, for Bachelor and Master degrees the Grading system ranges between 0 – 10 with an interval of half points (7.5, 8.5 etc.).
+In general, for Bachelor’s and Master’s degrees the grading system ranges between 0 – 10 with an interval of half points (7.5, 8.5 etc.).
 Grade 5 is the pass mark in an overall average of assignments, tests and final examinations.

 Type of Educational Institute